Cambridge District Scout Archive

 - District President 1948 – 1961

 In collating records it became clear, as it had to previous researchers, that many of CTW’s roles were not accompanied by a formal Warrant.
 The one list known gives those above and ‘etc.’.
 It also lists an MM (Medal of Merit) but no date.
-His work for the University rarely impinges.
+He is pictured with a medal by 1921.
+His work for the University rarely impinges on the records.

 Born in 1875 he became a student at Pembroke College.
 From Scout records (his own photograph album/ scrap book of the 9th Cambridge) he is first encountered in Cambridge in 1895 as a volunteer teacher at the influential Jesus Lane Sunday School.